stackup-dev/open-source-campaign/.github/ISSUE_TEMPLATE/campaign-request.md

 ## Campaign Description
 - This campaign aims to teach stackies on how to maintain good health habits as programmers.
 - This campaign is for all level programmers.
-- Stackies should learn this topic in order to maintain good health while beign productive as programmers.
+- Stackies should learn this topic in order to maintain good health while being productive as programmers.

 ## Number of Quests
 *There will be two quest for this campaign*